-- (a) Parents of a newborn or adopted child shall be entitled to leave in accordance with the provisions of the Employment Standards Act of British Columbia.
-This is in addition to the eighteen (18) weeks leave granted to the mother of a newborn child. - (b) Employees shall be granted Leaves of Absence with pay for a total of three (3) days, to attend the birth of their child and/or to attend the homecoming of the mother and child, provided this day falls on a regularly scheduled working day which the employee would have otherwise actually worked.
+Parents of a newborn or adopted child shall be entitled to leave in accordance with the provisions of the Employment Standards Act of British Columbia.
+This is in addition to the eighteen (18) weeks leave granted for maternity/pregnancy leave.

+Employees not on maternity/pregnancy or parental leave shall be granted Leaves of Absence with pay for a total of three (3) days, to attend the birth of their child and/or to attend the homecoming of the mother and child, provided this day falls on a regularly scheduled working day which the employee would have otherwise actually worked.